-The Ultimate Guide to Text Message Marketing for Restaurants
+The Ultimate Guide to SMS Marketing for Restaurants

 Restaurants are one of the toughest industries out there—the high level of competition leads to the failure of many establishments.
 In fact, the restaurant industry has some of the highest failure rates.
-Making sure your restaurant survives beyond the first year is a huge challenge.
-Trying to make it successful on top of that is an even more difficult task.
+Making sure your restaurant survives beyond the first year is a huge challenge, and trying to make it successful on top of that is an even more difficult task.

-Therefore, you should devise a marketing strategy focused on customer loyalty.
-Text message marketing for restaurants is actually one of the better ways to further advance your customer loyalty-building efforts.
+Using a text message marketing service for restaurants is actually one of the best ways to further advance your customer loyalty-building efforts.
 Its convenience allows restaurants to reach far more customers at a fraction of the cost.
-And in comparison to other marketing channels, text message marketing is far more efficient, thanks to its high open rate.
+And, in comparison to other marketing channels, text message marketing is far more efficient, thanks to its high open rate.

 Marketing constitutes an important part of any business endeavor; however, a full-blown marketing campaign for restaurant owners can be costly.
 Restaurant marketing on social media can end up costing business owners a fortune, which is why trying to do it within your budget is a good idea, and SMS marketing is just the tool for that.